-□ NAICS industry code

-Non-investment fund issuers ☐ Stage of operations for issuers in mining industry

-(exploration/development/production)

-☐ Areas of asset holdings for issuers involved in investment

-activities (mortgages/real estate/commercial/business debt/

-consumer debt/private companies)

-□ Number of employees (within a range)

-☐ SEDAR profile number (if issuer has one)

-If issuer does not have a SEDAR profile number:

-Date of formation

-☐ Financial year-end

-2

-CUSIP number (if issuer has one)

-Name of exchanges where publicly listed

-☐ Size of assets (within a range)

-Investment fund issuers NPD number of investment fund manager

-investment fund issuers NRD number of investment fund manager

-Website of investment fund manager (if investment fund

-manager does not have a firm NRD number and has a website)

-Type of investment fund (money market/equity/fixed

-income/balanced/alternative strategies/other)

-Date of formation

-☐ Financial year-end

-☐ Jurisdictions of Canada where reporting

-☐ CUSIP number (if issuer has one)

-☐ Name of exchanges where publicly listed

-□ Net asset value (within a range) and date of calculation

-☐ Net proceeds by jurisdiction

-Issuers that are not any of the □ Names, titles and locations of directors, executives officers and

-following: promoters

-• investment fund issuers ☐ If a promoter is not an individual, this information is also

-reporting issuers and their required for the directors and executive officers of the

-wholly owned subsidiaries promoter

-foreign public issuers and

-their wholly owned Schedule 2 (non-public)

-subsidiaries ☐ Business email address and telephone number of issuer's CEO

-• issuers distributing eligible ☐ Residential addresses of directors, executives officers,

-foreign securities only to promoters and control persons that are individuals

-permitted clients ☐ If a promoter or control person is not an individual, this

-information is required for the directors and executive

-officers of the promoter and control person.

-☐ If control person is not an individual:

-☐ Organization or company name

-☐ Province or country of business location
+Non-investment fund issuers □ NAICS industry code □ Stage of operations for issuers in mining industry (exploration/development/production) □ Areas of asset holdings for issuers involved in investment activities (mortgages/real estate/commercial/business debt/consumer debt/private companies/cryptoassets) □ Number of employees (within a range) □ SEDAR profile number (if issuer has one) If issuer does not have a SEDAR profile number: ☐ Date of formation ☐ Financial year-end ☐ Jurisdictions of Canada where reporting CUSIP number (if issuer has one) ☐ Name of the exchange on which the issuer's equity securities primarily trade ☐ Size of assets (within a range) Investment fund issuers □ NRD number of investment fund manager □ Website of investment fund manager (if investment fund manager does not have a firm NRD number and has a website) □ Type of investment fund (money market/equity/fixed income/balanced/alternative strategies/cryptoasset/other) □ Date of formation □ Financial year-end □ Jurisdictions of Canada where reporting □ CUSIP number (if issuer has one) □ Name of the exchange on which the investment fund's securities primarily trade ☐ Net asset value (within a range) and date of calculation □ Net proceeds by jurisdiction Issuers that are not any of the following: • investment fund issuers • reporting issuers and their wholly owned subsidiaries • foreign public issuers and □ Names, titles and locations of directors, executives officers and promoters □ If a promoter is not an individual, this information is also required for the directors and executive officers of the promoter their wholly owned Schedule 2 (non-public) subsidiaries ☐ Business email address and telephone number of issuer's CEO issuers distributing only ☐ Residential addresses of directors, executives officers, eligible foreign securities and promoters and control persons that are individuals the distribution is to permitted clients only ☐ If a promoter or control person is not an individual, this information is required for the directors and executive officers of the promoter and control person. ☐ If control person is not an individual:

-&lt;sup>4 Refer to question 7 in Annex 3 for additional guidance.
+&lt;sup>5 Refer to question 7 in Annex 3 for additional guidance.